hfakour/hfakour/README.md

 - ⚡ Fun fact: ...
 -->

--I am a Python developer.
+I am a Python developer.\
--I have 3 years of programming experience, mostly in Python.
+I have 4 years of programming experience, mostly in Python.\
--I have strong knowledge of using Django, You can see some of my repositories.
+I have strong knowledge of using Django, You can see some of my repositories.\
--Good understanding of JavaScript.
+Good understanding of JavaScript.\
--Familiar with the React.
+Familiar with the React.